Amplitude-Developer-Docs/amplitude-dev-center/docs/data/destinations/amazon-s3-cohort.md

 ## Send a cohort

-After the S3 bucket is connected to Amplitude, you can sync any cohort to that bucket.
+After you connect the S3 bucket to Amplitude, you can sync any cohort to that bucket.
 To do so, follow these steps:

 1. From the Cohorts page in Amplitude, click the cohort to send, or create a cohort.
 2. Click **Sync**.